barumau/pandunia/english/bax_kanun.md

 If the root is an action, then its adjectival form will mean the state that is produced by the action.
 For example from **loga** = "to speak" we get **logi** = "spoken".
 The corresponding adverb will be **logo** = _in a spoken way_, _orally_.

-If the root is a thing, an object or a person, then its adjectival form will mean "that which is somehow related to the root".
-The definition is loose and it is meant to be loose.
+If the root is a thing, an object or a person, then its adjectival form will mean "that which is like the root".

+If the root is a place word, then it's adjectival form will mean "that which is from that place".
+Examples: **Iran**, **irani** = "Iranian".

 #### 11.1.4.
 Deriving nouns